flytreeleft/nexus3-keycloak-plugin/develop/README.md

 ## Prepare keycloak.json

-First, you should start a new Docker container for Keycloak server.
+First, you should create a new Docker container to start a Keycloak server instance.

 ```bash
 # Change the owner of the mapped volume